-- Dig up and relocate debris from AOCs 9 and 40 and from SA 13.
-Of the seven sites, AOCs 9 and 40, respectively, contain the largest and second-largest debris volumes.
-Debris will be relocated to a new, lined landfill to be constructed near the existing Shepley's Hill Landfill (Figure 1).
-If hazardous waste is encountered during debris removals, it will be disposed of off-site. - Remove all visible man-made surface debris from AOC 11.
-Surface debris removal will eliminate potential physical hazards resulting from human contact.
-Known surface soil "hot spots" will be removed.
-If hazardous waste is encountered, it will be disposed of off-site.
-USEPA will be responsible for future long-term monitoring at AOC 11. - Offer no action under CERCLA at the remaining three landfills (SA 6, SA 12, and AOC 41).
+- Dig up and relocate debris from AOCs 9, 11, and 40 and from SA 13.
+Of the seven sites, AOCs 9, 11, and 40, and SA 13 contain the four largest debris volumes.
+Debris will either be relocated to a new, lined landfill to be constructed at the former Golf Course Driving Range (Figure 1), or transported and disposed offsite at an existing, commercial landfill.
+If hazardous waste is encountered during debris removals, it will be disposed off-site.
+Both debris disposal options meet CERCLA criteria and are acceptable remedies.
+Current estimates indicate that offsite disposal is significantly more costly than onsite consolidation.
+The chosen disposal option will be selected by the Army based on best value. - Offer no action under CERCLA at the remaining three landfills (SA 6, SA 12, and AOC 41).
 Of the seven sites, the three landfills have the smallest debris volumes.
-At SA 12 and AOC 41, all visible man-made surface debris will be removed (as a non-CERCLA action) by Devens RFTA personnel.
-Known surface soil "hot spots" will be removed.
-If hazardous waste is encountered, it will be disposed of off-site.
+At SA 12 and AOC 41, all visible man-made surface debris will be removed as a non-CERCLA action, and known surface soil "hot spots" will be removed.
+If hazardous waste is encountered, it will be disposed off-site.